shaojiawei07/shaojiawei07.github.io/_pages/about.md

 I am currently hiring interns (who can work in Shanghai for more than three months) and PhD students (for Fall 2025).
 Relevant topics include:

-- Multimodal large language models and collaborative inference **(High priority)**
+- Multimodal large language models and device-edge-cloud collaborative inference **(High priority)**
-- Security/Privacy issues in generative models and edge AI systems.
+- Security/Privacy issues in generative models and edge AI systems

 <!--
 - 3D scene representation and volumetric video streaming